iulianraduat/react-select-material-ui/README.md

 | msgNoOptionsMatchFilter | string  | no       | No options match the filter                 | The message displayed when no options match case-insensitive the input value                       |
 | msgNoValidValue         | string  | no       | The new value is not valid (contains space) | The message displayed when the input value is not accepted by a Creatable for creating a new value |

+### Props ignored in ReactSelectMaterialUiProps

+- placeholder (if there is set props 'label' as they can overlap)

 ### Props ignored in SelectProps if defined

 - noOptionsMessage